Front yard of a home with colourful shrubs, bright lawn, and tidy entryway showing curb appeal in every season.

 Lighting That Makes a Home Welcoming

-Lighting often goes unnoticed when it is done well, but it stands out quickly when it is not.
+Well-executed lighting often goes unnoticed, but poor lighting quickly stands out.
 A dark or poorly lit entryway can make a home feel uninviting, while warm, balanced lighting creates a sense of comfort and safety before a buyer even opens the door.
 Good lighting also photographs beautifully, which is an essential factor in today’s online-first market.

 Start with the fixtures at the front door.
-They should be clean, in good repair, and in keeping with the style of the house.
+They should be clean, in good repair, and in keeping with the house’s style.
 Matching sconces on either side of the door create symmetry, while a single statement light above the entry can add character.
-Whatever the choice, make sure the bulbs are consistent in colour temperature and that none are burnt out.
-A mix of cool white and warm yellow creates a jarring effect, but a row of warm LEDs with a colour temperature of around 2700 to 3000K will look both modern and inviting.
+Regardless of your decision, verify that the bulbs have a uniform temperature and that all are functional.
+A mix of cool white and warm yellow creates a jarring effect, but a row of warm LEDs with a colour temperature of around 2700-3000K will look both modern and inviting.

 Path lighting is another simple upgrade.
 A few solar or low-voltage lights along a walkway guide visitors safely and add a polished look in the evening.
 This detail is especially valuable in Kingston’s darker winter months, when buyers often tour homes after work.
 Inside the house, consider how the entry foyer is lit as well.
 A soft ceiling fixture or wall sconce should create a seamless transition from outside to inside.

-Lighting does more than brighten an area; it conveys to buyers that a home is thoughtfully cared for.
-When the glow is even, the fixtures are up to date, and every bulb works as it should, buyers experience the property as both beautiful and safe.
+Lighting’s role extends past simply making a space brighter; When the glow is even, the fixtures are up to date, and every bulb works as it should, buyers experience the property as both beautiful and safe.
 That impression stays with them long after they leave.

 Winter Curb Appeal

 The priority is safety.
-Driveways, steps, and walkways should be cleared promptly and treated with salt or sand as needed.
-A shovelled path with no ice patches shows buyers that the home is looked after, and it sets a reassuring tone for the rest of the visit.
+Clear and treat driveways, steps, and walkways with salt or sand promptly.
+A clear, shoveled path without ice shows potential buyers that the home is well-maintained, creating a positive and reassuring first impression.

 Winter greenery adds life when flowers are out of season.
 Potted evergreens, spruce tips, or even a few cut branches in a planter bring texture and colour to the front step.
 Keeping the mailbox and house numbers clean and visible is equally important, especially when snowbanks pile up at the street.